Big U.S. companies stay on White House panel despite climate jolt

 'LET'S GET A BETTER DEAL'

-Other chief executives also issued statements criticizing the decision to withdraw from the accord, including the heads of Facebook Inc, Alphabet Inc, Goldman Sachs and General Electric Co.
-GE's CEO, Jeff Immelt, is on Trump's manufacturing council.
+Other chief executives also issued statements criticizing the decision to withdraw from the accord, including the heads of Facebook Inc, Alphabet Inc and Goldman Sachs.

+General Electric Co CEO Jeff Immelt, who is on Trump's manufacturing council, said on Thursday he was disappointed in the decision and added: "Industry must now lead and not depend on government."

 Trump administration officials pushed back against company criticisms in television interviews on Friday.